Solid locally analytic representations: Geometric interpretation of locally analytic representations

-We now give some examples showing how this equivalence behaves.
+We now give some examples showing how the equivalence of Theorem \ref{TheoremEquivalenceLocAn1} behaves.
 In particular, it does not preserve the natural $t$-structures on both sides and hence does not induce at all an equivalence of abelian categories.

 \begin{example} We have \begin{enumerate} \item $j^* \n{D}^{la}(G, K) = (\n{D}^{h}(G,K))_{h}$.